- Country Info

 Another important opinion to look at: TESOL.org

-Some (but not all) internationally recognized bodies for TEFL certification include TQUK, ACCET, IATQuO and universities (as part of their formal curriculum) such as Cambridge University (UCLES) for their CELTA course and Trinity College for their Trinity Certification.
+Some (but not all) accrediting bodies that are widely known as internationally recognized accreditation organizations for TEFL certification include TQUK, ACCET, IATQuO, and universities (as part of their formal curriculum) such as Cambridge University (UCLES) for their CELTA course and Trinity College for their Trinity Certification.

 Many language schools and institutes in Europe that employ English teachers use the U.K.'s national system of accreditation.
-In the U.K., the system of rankings are used for TEFL and other credit and non-credit bearing courses.
+In the U.K., the system of rankings is used for TEFL and other credit and non-credit-bearing courses.

-The Office of Qualifications and Examinations Services (Ofqual) maintains a ranking system known as the Qualifications and Credit Framework (QCF).
+The Office of Qualifications and Examinations Services (Ofqual) maintains a ranking system known as the Regulated Qualifications Framework (RQF).
 Rankings are 1-8 based on content and hours.
-Level 4 is the standard of a 100 hour TEFL class with 6 hours of practicum and is typically the equivalent of a freshman level university course.
-By comparison, Level 8 is the equivalent to PhD coursework.
+Level 4 is the standard of a 100-hour TEFL course with 6 hours of practicum and is typically the equivalent of a freshman-level university course.
+By comparison, Level 8 is equivalent to Ph.D. coursework.

 TEFL/TESOL accreditation begins at Level 3.
-Such a class may incorporate 100 hours or training, but no practice teaching, and will be used primarily for volunteer work.
-Level 3 on the QCF scale is eqivelant to a high school level class (in the US system).
+Such a class may incorporate 100 hours of training, but no practice teaching, and will be used primarily for volunteer work.
+Level 3 on the RQF scale is equivalent to a high school-level course (in the U.S. system).

-Level 4 and 5 are the professional levels sought by most prospective employers including the British Council, and will include live practice teaching and at least 100 hours of coursework.
-A level 4 and 5 would be equivalent to a university level class for a first or second year student, e.g. 101 or 201 level class.
+Levels 4 and 5 are the professional levels sought by most prospective employers, including the British Council, and will include live practice teaching and at least 100 hours of coursework.
+A level 4 and 5 would be equivalent to a university-level class for a first or second-year student, e.g. 101 or 201 level class.

-A level 5 class also has a distinction of requiring at least 168 hours of guided classwork.
+A level 5 class also has the distinction of requiring at least 168 hours of guided classwork.

 An example of what is listed on a TEFL certification may look something like this:

-This states the number of content hours and student teaching, accreditation organization and the oversight company giving legitimacy for the content hours.
-In Europe, in particular, some schools or countries that are familiar with the British system may require a QCF Level 4 or 5 certification to employ English teachers professionally.
+This states the number of content hours and student teaching, the accreditation organization and the oversight body giving legitimacy for the content hours.
+In Europe, in particular, some schools or countries that are familiar with the U.K. system may require a RQF Level 4 or 5 certification to employ English teachers professionally.

 Some governments maintain official standards for certification to teach English in that country.

-The Canadian government TESL Canada maintains strict guidelines regulating TEFL/TESOL (they use the term "TESL") certifications to teach English domestically in private language schools.
+The Canadian government via TESL Canada maintains strict guidelines regulating TEFL/TESOL (they use the term "TESL" or Teaching English as a Second Language) certifications to teach English domestically in private language schools.

 State accreditation in the U.S.:

-CEU: Many states require that licensed teachers earn continuing education units.
-Some states or school districts may recognized a TEFL certification course for CEU, but that recognition is the not the equivalent of an accreditation for TEFL certification.
+Many states require that licensed teachers earn continuing education units.
+Some states or school districts may recognize a TEFL certification course for CEU, but that recognition is not the equivalent of accreditation for TEFL certification.

 Again, because a TEFL class is recognized for CPDU credit does not mean that it is internationally accredited or that it meets the recognized international standards listed above.